Leanne Wong: 2022–2023 season

 Wong made her season debut on January 6 in a quad meet against Ball State, Lindenwood, and West Virginia, where she competed on vault, uneven bars, and balance beam, and shared the bars title with a 9.950, tying teammate Trinity Thomas.
 Wong made her season debut in the all-around on January 13 against Auburn, where she scored her second career 10.0 on the uneven bars, her first career 10.0 on the balance beam, and a 39.825 in the all-around, the nation's high score.
 This marked the second year in a row where Wong had the nation's first uneven bars 10.0.
 In a dual meet against Georgia on January 27, Wong again won the bars, beam, and all-around titles, scoring a 9.975, 9.925, and 39.650, respectively.
-In a dual meet against Arkansas on February 3, Wong scored her third career 10.0 on the uneven bars, her second career 10.0 on the balance beam, and a 39.775 in the all-around.
+In a dual meet against Arkansas on February 3, Wong scored her third career 10.0 on the uneven bars, her second career 10.0 on the balance beam, and a 39.775 in the all-around to take first.
 In a dual meet against Missouri on February 10, Wong re-set her career high on floor with a 9.975, sharing the event title with teammates Sloane Blakely and Thomas.
 In a dual meet against Kentucky, Wong scored a 9.975 on the uneven bars and shared the event title with teammates Kayla DiCello and Thomas as part of a Florida record 49.800 total on bars.
 In a dual meet against Oklahoma on March 3, Wong shared the floor exercise title with Faith Torrez of the Sooners with a 9.950 and won the all-around with a 39.675.
 In a quad meet held at Texas Women's University on March 12, Wong won the bars title and all-around title with a 9.950 and 39.650, respectively.
+At the SEC Championship on March 18, Wong helped contribute to Florida's second consecutive SEC title and successfully defended her balance beam title with a 9.975.
+For her performance, she was named to the All-SEC team.
+At the Pittsburgh regional semifinal on March 31, Wong won the floor exercise with a career-high tying 9.975.
+At the Pittsburgh regional final on April 2, Wong won the uneven bars and balance beam titles with a pair of 9.975s, and won the all-around with a 39.775 en route to helping Florida qualify to the NCAA Championship.